 Use AARP’s calculator to determine if you are eligible for the relief money.
-If you’re expecting a check, here the six security features:
+If you’re expecting a check, here are the security features:

 1. Treasury seal